beadenoir/mle-refactoring-task/README.md

 ## My Experience

 - What are the steps you took to complete the project?
-1.  run the notebook to understand the preprocessing steps
+1. I read the notebook to understand the preprocessing steps
-2. copied the notebook; deleted descriptions, non-preprocessing code and the modelling part
+2. I copied the notebook; deleted descriptions, non-preprocessing code and the modelling part
-3. wrote preprocessing steps as functions in dataprep_for_king_county.py
+3. I wrote preprocessing steps as functions in dataprep_for_king_county.py
-4. wrote a python file that uses preprocessing functions and prints out 4 sample houses with 5 features
+4. I wrote a python file that uses preprocessing functions and prints out 4 sample houses with 5 features
 ```bash
 python3 preprocessing/pipeline_4sample_5features.py
 ```
-5. added a .env file for environment variables
+5. I added a .env file for environment variables

-6. setup fastapi service folder with files main.py, models.py, database.py, requirements.txt
+6. I setup a fastapi service folder with files main.py, models.py, database.py and a new requirements.txt for the fastapi app

 ```bash
 pip install -r service/requirements.txt
 ```
-7. open and run docker container: open Docker Desktop, get id of postgres container
+7. I ran a postgres docker container: I opened Docker Desktop, got id of postgres container
 ```bash
 docker ps -a
 ```
 ```bash
 docker start CONTAINER_ID
 ```
-8. opened postgres, added database, connected to database, created the table
+8. I opened postgres, added a houses database, connected to database and created a table
 ```bash
 psql -h localhost -p 5432 -U postgres
 ```